-Once your vital signs are stable and you have regained movement and sensation in your lower extremities, your physical therapist or nurse may assist you to sit at the edge of the bed, stand, and walk.
+Once your vital signs are stable and you have regained movement and sensation in your lower extremities, your nurse will assist you to sit at the edge of the bed, stand, and walk.

 Managing Your Pain

 The amount of pain and discomfort you experience depends on multiple factors.
 You will receive pain medication orally and if needed through your IV after surgery.
 Your physicians and nurses will do everything possible to relieve your pain and discomfort using medications and other techniques.